JosediO/JosediO/README.md

 <h1 align="center">Hi 👋, I'm Josedi Oliveira</h1>
 <h3 align="center">A frontend developer from Brazil</h3>

-- 🔭 I’m currently working on Private Project
+- 🔭 I’m currently working on Private Projects

-- 🌱 I’m currently learning **React, Javascript, NodeJS, Angular**
+- 🌱 I’m currently learning **Java and Spring**.

 - 👨‍💻 All of my projects are available at working on it :factory_worker: **in construction**